aashishkoirala/vault/README.md

 **vault list**

 Displays a tree-type list of all files that are in the encrypted file location, by folder hierarchy.

+**vault report**

+Displays a tabular report of all files that are in the encrypted file location, with the original and encrypted names.

 **vault find** *original\_file\_full\_path*